Georgia to conduct full by-hand count of presidential race ballots, secretary of state says

 Raffensperger said he expects the recount to be done in time for state certification of the results on November 20.

+Collins and the Trump campaign on Wednesday celebrated the announcement from the Georgia secretary of state as a victory for 'integrity' and 'transparency.'

+'This is an important first step in the process to ensure that the election was fair and that every legal vote was counted,' Trump campaign communications director Tim Murtaugh said in a call with reporters.

-Raffensperger on Wednesday denied that the state is going ahead with the audit because the Trump campaign asked them.
+During Wednesday's press conference, Raffensperger denied that the state is going ahead with the audit because the Trump campaign asked them.

 'We're doing this because it's really what makes the most sense,' he said.
 'With the national significance of this race, and the closeness of this race, we have to run a statewide audit.'